devstress/FLINK.NET/README.md

 The Aspire AppHost exposes the JobManager's REST and gRPC services on ports `8088` and `50051` by default.
 To override these values set the environment variables `JOBMANAGER_HTTP_PORT` and `JOBMANAGER_GRPC_PORT`.
 The TaskManager gRPC port can be configured with `TASKMANAGER_GRPC_PORT`.

 ## AI-Assisted Development
+The development of Flink.NET has been significantly accelerated and enhanced with the assistance of GitHub Copilot Agent, ChatGPT's Codex Agent and Google's Jules Agent, showcasing a modern approach to software engineering.

 ### Using GitHub Copilot Agent